tonimelisma/mail/CACHE2.md

 experience, even when offline.
 Network operations are treated as synchronization tasks that update this local database.

-## **I. Current Codebase State (As of Analysis on 2024-07-30)**
+## **I. Current Codebase State (As of Analysis on 2024-07-31)**

-This section reflects the validated state of the codebase after direct inspection and recent changes, including the refactor of DAO and Repository methods to use `suspend` functions and `Flow` for asynchronous data streams, moving away from direct blocking calls, and the implementation of message deletion.
+This section reflects the validated state of the codebase after direct inspection and recent changes, including the refactor of DAO and Repository methods to use `suspend` functions and `Flow` for asynchronous data streams, moving away from direct blocking calls, the implementation of message deletion, and the introduction of the Gmail-style thread view.

 ### **A. Core Caching & SSoT Foundation:**